 Lev Gumilev and Eurasianism

 Gumilev’s most notorious argument was that the Mongol invasion never happened.
-Rather, he said, the various Rus principalities concluded a defensive alliance with the Mongols in order to repel the Teutonic Knights which attacked them from the west.
-The Knights were a religious order which had participated in the Crusades but which in the thirteenth-century turned its attention to Poland and Lithuania.
-Ferocious and Catholic they represented a far greater threat to Russian society than the Mongols.
+Rather, he said, the various Rus principalities concluded a defensive alliance with the Mongols in order to repel the Teutonic Knights which had attacked them from the west.
 Gumilev supported the nationalist movements of Tatars, Kazakhs, and other Turkic peoples, as well as of Mongolia, but his ideas were rejected by the Soviet authorities and he, much as his parents, was unable to publish anything he wrote.
-This changed when the Soviet Union was disintegrating in the 1980s and Gumilev was suddenly widely read by nationalists in both Russia and in the former Soviet republics of Central Asia.
-Yet there is an obvious tension between the way nostalgia for the Mongol past is invoked by Russians and by Central Asians since the newly independent states are weary of the rhetoric of empire.
+This changed when the Soviet Union was disintegrating in the 1980s and Gumilev came to be widely read by nationalists in both Russia and in the former Soviet republics of Central Asia.
 A monument was erected in Gumilev’s honor in Kazan, Tatarstan, in 2005; he was featured on stamps in Kazakhstan in 2012, and the main university in Astana, the Kazakh capital, is named after him.